Use inline hierarchy labels in Power BI Desktop

 This is how the built-in Date hierarchy, associated with fields that have a date/time data type, behaves.
 Let's head to the next section, and see how the new inline hierarchy labels feature is different.

 Using inline hierarchy labels

 Now let's look at a different chart - using data that has informal hierarchies.
-In the following visual, we have a bar chart with Sales Amount, using Color as the axis.
-In this data, Color and Class form an informal hierarchy.
-From here, you can again select Expand All to drill down into the hierarchy.
+In the following visual, we have a bar chart with Quantity, using ProductName as the axis.
+In this data, ProductName and ShipCountry form an informal hierarchy.
+From here, you can again select Expand to next level to drill down into the hierarchy.

-Selecting Expand All shows the next level with the inline display of hierarchy labels.
-By default, inline hierarchies are sorted by the measure value – in this case, SalesAmount.
-With inline hierarchy labels enabled, you can choose to sort this data by the hierarchy too, by selecting the ellipses in the upper right corner (the ...), then selecting Sort By > Color Class as shown in the following image.
+Selecting Expand to next level shows the next level with the inline display of hierarchy labels.
+By default, inline hierarchies are sorted by the measure value – in this case, Quantity.
+With inline hierarchy labels enabled, you can choose to sort this data by the hierarchy too, by selecting the ellipsis in the upper right corner (the ...), then selecting Sort by ProductName ShipCountry as shown in the following image.

-Once Color Class is selected, the data is sorted based on the informal hierarchy selection, as shown in the following image.
+Once ShipCountry is selected, the data is sorted based on the informal hierarchy selection, as shown in the following image.